jean/vs.dashboardmanager/README.txt

 ``vs.dashboardmanager`` provides a templating mechanism for dashboard pages and a push mechanism for transfering portlets of dashboard template pages into the dashboard of individual site members or all members of a Plone group.
+Consider ``vs.dashboardmanager`` as a kind of remote adminstration tool for dashboards.

 Installation
 ============